- William Shatner

 - Release Date

 Indeed, if countless behind-the-scenes stories are to be believed, Shatner held a ferocious sense of professional competition with costar Leonard Nimoy, ever since the original Star Trek series aired from 1966-1969.
 This competition went so far as Shatner demanding a clause in their contracts that required equal perks between himself and Nimoy.
 In other words, if Nimoy could direct a Star Trek feature, so could Shatner.
 Sure enough, after Nimoy directed The Search for Spock and The Voyage Home with surprising depth and narrative finesse, Shatner placed his bid on the fifth film in the Star Trek franchise, insisting on a story of his own devising, just as his costar had done.
 However, beyond some episodes of his hero cop series T.J.
 Hooker (1982-1986), Shatner was entirely inexperienced behind the camera, and production reports claim he played the “appease the star” card to earn his director’s chair.
 Working from his own scenario, Shatner captained the worst film in the ongoing series.

-Shatner conceived the basic concept—inspired by watching television evangelists work their faux magic—during production on The Voyage Home, and admittedly, his idea has merits.
+Shatner conceived the basic concept—inspired by watching television evangelists work their faux magic—during the production of The Voyage Home, and admittedly, his idea has merits.
 Beyond the stupidity of how the story plays out, finding God at the edge of the universe (ahem, galaxy) has been a recurring science-fiction narrative, explored in material best left not to Shatner but to authors like Philip K. Dick and Arthur C. Clarke.
 To be sure, The Motion Picture dealt with similar themes, where the Enterprise crew investigates a wondrous, unknown, godlike entity only to discover the answer is something simple and sorta unimpressive.
 In The Final Frontier, any sense of philosophical examination to elevate the subject is trumped by Shatner’s insistence on cornball action and an otherwise glib tone to the proceedings, not to mention the underwhelming special FX.
 Shatner developed his concept with Harve Bennett (producer of the three previous Star Trek films), and Dreamscape (1984) writer David Loughery.
 Loughery penned the shooting script.